Should You Use the Same Accompanying Letter for Different Positions?

 Missed interview opportunities

-In a cover letter, you can discuss your unique qualifications, key skills, and success in the past jobs, all of which can set you apart from the competition.
+In a covering letter, you can discuss your unique qualifications, key skills, and success in the past jobs, all of which can set you apart from the competition.
 By not bringing up your unique experiences for the position, you miss the chance to stand out to potential employers and come across as the right person.
 As a result, you get fewer interview calls than you could've had if you took an effort to personalize your application materials.

 Lack of genuine interest in the role

-A personalized cover letter signals that you're genuinely interested in the role.
+A personalized covering letter signals that you're genuinely interested in the role.
 A hiring manager sees your effort as a desire to go an extra mile to join the organization.
 Such dedication and interest pays off, especially if you emphasize the required skills and leadership experience persuasively.

 All of the above, however, doesn't mean that you should write your letter from scratch every time!
 You can save time by reusing some elements of your letter and only making small tweaks.
 Here's how you can do this.